4.2. Environmental Cases

 Clause 4.2 of the Statute Policy mandated by DE&S states;

-Project Teams or equivalents shall establish and maintain through-life environmental cases that provide a compelling, comprehensible and valid argument that the environmental impact of a Product, System or Service is reduced or minimised as far as is reasonably practicable.
+Project Teams or equivalents shall establish and maintain through-life environmental cases that provide a compelling, comprehensible and valid argument that the environmental impact of a Product, System or Service is reduced or Best Practicable Environmental Option (BPEO) is applied.

 - Policy Clause 4.2 Environmental Cases